rust-lang/book/src/ch10-02-traits.md

 ### Implementing a Trait on a Type

-Now that we’ve defined the desired signatures of the `Summary` trait's methods, we can implement it on the types in our media aggregator.
+Now that we’ve defined the desired signatures of the `Summary` trait’s methods, we can implement it on the types in our media aggregator.
 Listing 10-13 shows an implementation of the `Summary` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value of